richardpaulhudson/coreferee/README.md

 ##### 6.10 Version 1.4.0

 - Made it possible to package spaCy pipelines containing Coreferee.
-- Add an entry point for Coreferee so it does not need to be imported explicitly alongside spaCy.
+- Added an entry point for Coreferee so it does not need to be imported explicitly alongside spaCy.
 - Added support for spaCy v3.5 for English, German and Polish.

 <a id="open-issues"></a>